 This famous hike was, unfortunately, damaged by the 2016 wildfires and remained closed after the fires for 10 months.

 Reopened in October 2018 with a new viewing platform and a shorter route, the pinnacles are still closed due to instability.
-The trail is between 3,300 and 4,800 feet in elevation making it ideal to enjoy in late October.
+The trail is between 3,300 and 4,800 feet in elevation, making it ideal to enjoy in late October.

 If you’d like a smaller crowd, but a serene and scenic hike, we recommend hiking the Middle Prong Trail in Tremont.
 While there are no mountain vistas, the wide path that runs alongside the stream through the hardwood forest with its falling yellow and orange leaves is most majestic in the fall.

 The trail runs along the old railroad track used by the Little River Company in the early 1900s to haul lumber.
-There is a fascinating history about this area and the people who lived in Tremont Lumber Camp.
+There is a fascinating history of this area and the people who lived in Tremont Lumber Camp.

 The forest that stands today is a small glimpse of the forest that was logged and harvested in the early 1900s, but it is still a beautiful trail.